freerange/site/soups/weeknotes/week-896.snip.markdown

 Earlier in the week Chris L chatted to Ben from [Caution Your Blast] to learn a bit about them and see whether there might be things we could collaborate on in the future.

-On Wednesday we were delighted to see that Szczepan and our friends at [Animorph] (now [CrossSense]) had been [awarded] the [Longitude prize on dementia] - so richly deserved! 🎉
+On Wednesday we were delighted to see that Szczepan and our other friends at [Animorph] (now [CrossSense]) had been [awarded] the [Longitude prize on dementia] - so richly deserved! 🎉

 Anyway, that's all for now.
 Until next time.